ome/ome-files-performance/README.md

 For each of the datasets above, four benchmark tests were executed:

--   metadata.read: the metadata is extracted from the OME-TIFF tag and converted into the OME Data Model
+-   metadata.read: the metadata is extracted from the OME-TIFF ImageDescription tag and converted into OME Data Model objects
 -   metadata.write: the metadata is written to disk as an OME-XML file
 -   pixeldata.read: the pixeldata is read from the OME-TIFF and stored in memory
 -   pixeldata.write: the pixeldata is written to disk as another OME-TIFF

-For each test, the execution time is measured in the benchmark script using the standard system utility function and stored in a tabular form.
+Each benchmark test records the real time in milliseconds before and after each test, and computes the elapsed time from the difference.

 ## Building and executing the benchmark scripts

+See the [OME Files C++](http://www.openmicroscopy.org/site/support/ome-files-cpp/ome-cmake-superbuild/manual/html/building.html) and [Bio-Formats](https://www.openmicroscopy.org/site/support/bio-formats/developers/building-bioformats.html) building instructions.

 ### Windows